We can’t deny the fact that the role of women in society has been radically changed in the past few decades.

 They are not only cherishing their fulfilling careers, but also some of them are outrunning men.
 Despite these incredible advances, women still have to face a lot of work issues and professional challenges at workplace.

 Check some of the major problems and issues faced by the women in workplace.

 1. Sexual Harassment:

-Sexual harassment doesn’t necessarily mean touching the private parts of any woman, it ranges from offensive comments, showing obscene pictures or videos, threats to sexual assault to an unwanted sexual favour.
+Sexual harassment doesn’t necessarily mean touching the private parts of any woman, it ranges from offensive comments, showing obscene pictures or videos, threats to sexual assault to unwanted sexual favour.

-In return of promotion, salary hike there are a few employers who try to take sexual advantage or favours from female workers.
+In return of promotion, salary hike there are a few employers who try to take sexual advantage or favors from female workers.
 When it comes to female workers in low-wage jobs, the negative consequences of sexual harassment is the worse.

 2. Pay inequity: